CheersLoveDani/Mars-Through-Curiosity/README.md

 ## Overview

-For the second project we were tasked with making at GA we had to make a React app in 48 hours working in pairs using an external API of our choosing.
+For the second project at GA we had to make a React app in 48 hours working in pairs using an external API of our choosing.
 My partner for this project was [Abubakr Siddique](https://github.com/AbuBakr-S).

 https://sirdan-mars-through-curiosity.netlify.app/ <-- Try it here!